 Check the CrashPlan app Home screen for a maintenance progress indicator to see if your archive is in maintenance.

 Unable to restore specific files or unknown error for files

 If you are able to restore some files but are unable to restore other specific files, or you see the error message "Unknown error for x files", see our troubleshooting guide for Unable to restore specific files using CrashPlan.

 If you are able to restore files to a Mac, but are unable to open the files, it means that you don't have the permissions needed to access the files.
 When this issue occurs, a red circle displays on the restored folders or files.
 See our troubleshooting article to correct this issue.

 Still having trouble?

-If the above troubleshooting suggestions do not help you resolve the issue, please contact our technical support team.
+If the above troubleshooting suggestions do not help you resolve the issue, please contact our Customer Champions for support.